Vishal8700/Weather-App-x-VerveBridge/README.md

 - Thanks to [WeatherAPI.com](https://www.weatherapi.com/) for providing the weather data.
 - Special thanks to **Verve Bridge** for the inspiration and support for this project.

----

-Feel free to customize this README further to suit your specific needs and preferences for the project.